dsccommunity/iSCSIDsc/README.md

 ## Versions

 ### Unreleased
+* Converted resource module to be compliant with HQRM.
 * Converted AppVeyor.yml to pull Pester from PSGallery instead of Chocolatey.
 * Changed AppVeyor.yml to use default image